l-e-x/leos/README.txt

 This release is intended to provide an experience with the software and is stripped of several important components to enable ease of use.
     * This software is adapted to run on a local server for demo purposes and without proper security mechanisms.
-    * This software doesn't provide any persistence mechanism to save documents so it should not be used to do any actual work.
+    * This software provides two options for running CMIS repository.
+For more information see point B4.
     * This software is still under active development so some features may be added, removed or changed over course of time.